abrshtg/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c|a program that prints all single digit numbers of base 10 starting from 0, followed by a new line., You are not allowed to use any variable of type char|
 7-print_tebahpla.c|prints out the alphabet in reverse|
 8-print_base16.c|prints out all the numbers of base 16 in lowercase,You can only use the putchar function|
+9-print_comb.c|a program that prints all possible combinations of single-digit numbers.
+Numbers must be separated by ',', followed by a space|